o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/configuring-image-processing.md

 ---
-description: ' Configure how Amazon Lumberyard processes your images or textures to make them game-ready. '
+description: ' Configure how Open 3D Engine processes your images or textures to make them game-ready. '
 title: Configuring Image Processing
 ---